 Transfer students are those that have attended at least one semester at another college or university and are transferring credits to VCU.
 Adult learners and non-traditional students include students age 25 or older or students who are married/widowed/divorced, have children/dependents or who are military-affiliated (veteran/active duty/reservists).

 Readmitted students are those returning to VCU after three consecutive semesters away.

 Learn more about Orientation for transfer students, adult learners and readmitted students.

 Parent, family member or supporter

-Family members of new first-year and transfer students are strongly encouraged to participate in Orientation with your student.
-Families who register for Orientation can attend the event with their student, gain access to online resources and get connected with the VCU community through our Ram Families listserv.
+Family members and supporters of new first-year and transfer students are strongly encouraged to participate in Orientation with your student.
+Families and supporters who register for Orientation can attend the event with their student, gain access to online resources and get connected with the VCU community through our Ram Families listserv.

 Learn more about Orientation for families and supporters.